 A friend told me last night about a quote he’d read.
 The writer said that Adam and Eve’s sin was basically “petty theft.”
 Of course, we know they weren’t condemned because they stole fruit.
 They were condemned because of their disobedience.
 They broke God’s law, His direct command.
 But the Apostle John said, “Whoever commits sin also commits lawlessness, and sin is lawlessness (1 Jn.
 3.4).

 I grew up believing that pretty much everyone went to heaven.
 We believed “in” God, but sadly, a god of our own creation.
 I remember asking my mom once how I could know I’d go to heaven.
 She said I just needed to be a good person.
-You can read my testimony but, in short, God had to let me see that I wasn’t good.
-In fact, we can never be good enough (Rom.
+You can read my testimony but, in short, God had to let me see that I wasn’t good and could never be good enough (Rom.
 3.10-18).

 I Never Knew You